eug11ne/space_images/README.md

 ### How to install

-Create a Python vitrual environment using the following command:
+Create a Python virtual environment using the following command:

 <pre>pip venv <i>dir-name</i></pre>

-Run `activate.bat` from **Scripts** subfolder to activate the virtual envirionment.
+Run `activate.bat` from **Scripts** subfolder to activate the virtual environment.

 Copy space_images repo into the virtual environment folder.
-Open git shell and enter the folloing command:
+Open git shell and enter the following command:

 ```
 git clone "https://github.com/eug11ne/space_images"